MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/exchange-2010-end-of-support.md

 Exchange 2016 includes all the features and advancements included with previous releases of Exchange, and it most closely matches the experience available with Microsoft 365 (although some features are available only in Microsoft 365).
-Check out just a few of the things you've been missing out on:
+Check out just a few of the things you've been missing:

 | **Exchange release**                     | **Features**                                                                                                                                                                                                                                         |
 |------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|